saphetor/varsome-api-client-python/README.md

     source venv_dir_name/bin/activate

-You will also need to install the requests module:

-    pip install requests

 Finally, to use the client, either download or clone the repository from github and place the `varsome_api` folder inside your project's directory, or run: